dankwaters/querySelector/README.md

 ## Deployment
-Include the file in the '<head>' of your html.
+Include the file in the < head > of your html.
 ```bash
 <script src="selector.js"></script>
 ```